zyairelai/bybit-wallstreetbets/README.md

 <a name="how_it_works"></a>
 ## HOW-IT-WORKS

-1. As usual, with the 5-8-13 EMA, however we do not look at whether it is UPTREND nor DOWNTREND.
+1. As usual, but this with the 8-13-21 EMA.

-2. We only focus on the candle size, to consider a good strong candle, its candle body shall be bigger than the sum of the both wicks.
+2. Then we focus on the candle size, to consider a good strong candle, its candle body shall be bigger than the sum of the both wicks.

 3. For LONG position, it triggers a buy order if it is a **GREEN STRONG CANDLE** that the close hits above the **MIDDLE** line.